AleksSv/ReactWebSocket/README.md

 ==============
 I did not have enough time to deal with the problem of websockets.close() refreshing the page, and having the complete disconnected/connected functionality of the websocket.org echo page.

-I was trouble shooting with git for half an hour, for somereason my ssh key and login were not working.
+I was troubleshooting with git for half an hour, for some reason my ssh key and login were not working.
 I eventually got this answer and realized what was the problem, I was using the https clone link instead of ssh. http://stackoverflow.com/questions/6565357/git-push-requires-username-and-password